aaronbloomfield/slp/docs/virtualbox-image-details.md

 **Notes**

-- The guest hard drive reported 9.9 Gb of space available, prior to distribution of the image.
-The disk image itself was, after compaction, 8.0 Gb.
-When compressed via zip, it was 2.5 Gb in size.
+- The guest hard drive reported 9.3 Gb of space available, prior to distribution of the image.
+The disk image itself was, after compaction, 7.6 Gb.
+When compressed via zip, it was 2.6 Gb in size.
+- You will likely need to use a different unzip program to extract the image; the ones that come bundled with most operating systems can not handle archives of that size.
+We have used [7-zip](http://www.7-zip.org/) with success.
 - Video and sound (via youtube) worked fine with Chrome
 - The VM may capture the mouse - to uncapture it, you press the "host key", (which is the right Control key on Linux and Windows hosts, and the left Command key on Mac hosts).
 To have it warn you about what this is, you can reset all warnings via the VirtualBox help menu, and it will warn you about this at boot-up
 - In the image creation process, you may run into a problem with VirtualBox where it cannot register a new (or different) disk because it has the same UUID as a previous disk that you are replacing.
 If so, then the command `VBoxManage internalcommands sethduuid disk.vdi` (changing `disk.vdi` appropriately) will change the UUID, and allow you to proceed